 5 plead guilty in drug cases

 Sep.
-22—Five persons pleaded guilty to drug-related cases in Cumberland County Criminal Court Sept.
+26—Five people pleaded guilty to drug-related cases in Cumberland County Criminal Court Sept.
 9, including two who drew jail sentences of one and five years.

 Of the five, two pleaded guilty to misdemeanor charges and the other three to felony charges.
 In one case, the new sentence is to be served concurrently with the balance of a five-year sentence as the result of a parole violation.